Immofinanz: History

-The regional segment Immoeast was established, marking the first foreign investment in Hungary.
+The company built up its regional Immoeast segment, and its first foreign investment was made in Hungary.
 In December 2003, Immoeast Immobilien Anlagen AG went public.

-In the fall of 2004, the company acquired BUWOG, which included around 20,000 residential units, and a majority stake in ESG Villach.
+In autumn 2004, Immofinanz acquired BUWOG, which held around 20,000 apartments, along with a majority stake in ESG Villach.

-During the 2004/2005 fiscal year, Immofinanz entered the markets of Romania, Russia, and Slovakia, while ending its engagement in the US, which started in 2001.
+In the 2004/2005 financial year, the company entered the Romanian, Russian, and Slovak markets, while its US engagement, begun in 2001, was wound down.

-In 2005/2006, Immofinanz acquired a portfolio of 440 properties in Italy, which is fully leased to the Italian state.
+In 2005/2006, the company acquired a portfolio of 440 properties in Italy, fully leased to the Italian state.

-In June 2008, the company purchased the real estate division of Constantia Privatbank, with 40% acquired directly and 60% through its subsidiary, Immoeast, leading to the internalization of the company's management.
+In June 2008, Immofinanz purchased the real estate division of Constantia Privatbank, acquiring 40% directly and 60% through its subsidiary Immoeast, which brought the company's management in-house.

-During the 2008 financial crisis, Immofinanz experienced a significant decline in its market capitalization, losing over 95% of its value, and recorded a pre-tax loss of approximately 2.65 billion Euros.
-The company faced a liquidity requirement of nearly 500 million Euros in September 2008, with uncertain financing.
-In October of the same year, Karl Petrikovics was replaced as CEO by Thomas Kleibl.
-Legal proceedings were initiated against former CEO Karl Petrikovics, and he was eventually sentenced to six years in prison.
-The chairman of the supervisory board, Schwager, was sentenced to four and a half years in prison as well.
+During the 2008 financial crisis, Immofinanz lost more than 95% of its market capitalization within a year and posted a pre-tax loss of around €2.65 billion.
+In September, the company disclosed a liquidity requirement of nearly €500 million that had not yet been secured.
+In October, CEO Karl Petrikovics was replaced by former Austrian Airlines CFO Thomas Kleibl.
+Criminal proceedings were opened against former board member Karl Petrikovics by the Vienna public prosecutor's office.
+Petrikovics was sentenced to six years in prison, and supervisory board chairman Schwager to four and a half years; the verdicts became legally binding in October 2015.

-In 2009, Immoaustria was sold to Immoeast, and Wipark Garagen AG was sold to a subsidiary of Wiener Stadtwerke in April of the same year.
+Effective 1 March 2009, Immoaustria was sold to Immoeast.
+In April 2009, Wipark Garagen AG was sold to a subsidiary of Wiener Stadtwerke.

-On April 29, 2010, Immofinanz and Immoeast merged to form Immofinanz Group.
+On 29 April 2010, Immofinanz merged with Immoeast to form the Immofinanz Group.

-According to Forbes Magazine's ranking, Immofinanz is one of the 11 Austrian companies among the top 2000 (rank 1798).
+According to a 2013 Forbes ranking, Immofinanz was one of eleven Austrian companies among the Global 2000 (ranked 1,798th).

-In April 2014, Immofinanz spun off 51% of its subsidiary BUWOG, and in 2018, the German residential company Vonovia acquired BUWOG.
+In April 2014, Immofinanz spun off 51% of its residential subsidiary BUWOG, making it independent.
+German residential group Vonovia acquired BUWOG in 2018.

-In May 2015, Oliver Schumy became the new CEO of Immofinanz, and under his leadership, the company focused on the office and retail asset classes.
-All historical investor lawsuits were settled out of court.
+In May 2015, Oliver Schumy became the new CEO of Immofinanz.
+Under his leadership, the portfolio was concentrated on the office and retail asset classes.
+According to Immofinanz's 2015 annual report, all historical investor lawsuits were settled out of court.

-In August 2016, Immofinanz acquired approximately 26% of CA Immobilien Anlagen AG and intended to merge it with Immofinanz, creating one of the largest commercial real estate companies in Continental Europe.
-However, the merger plan was abandoned, and in July 2018, the entire stake was sold.
+In August 2016, Immofinanz acquired approximately 26% of CA Immobilien Anlagen AG, with plans to merge the two companies into one of the largest commercial real estate groups in continental Europe.
+The planned merger was later abandoned, and the stake was sold off entirely in July 2018.

-In December 2016, the company decided to divest its Russian retail portfolio, leading to Immofinanz's exit from the Russian market in 2017.
-In 2018, Immofinanz acquired approximately 29% of S Immo AG.
+In December 2016, the management board and supervisory board decided to divest the Russian retail portfolio.
+The sale of this portfolio to Fort Group in 2017 marked Immofinanz's exit from the Russian market.